 We've selected the best plug-in hybrids from a variety of price points and bodystyles.
 Many will also be relatively efficient even with a depleted battery, while they still have big enough boots for most people's needs.
 And why not see what deals can be found on heycar on new or used plug-in hybrids to save you money?

 If you're ready to buy we've got over 10,000 Used Hybrid Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale.
-If you're looking to save money, check out our guide to the Best Car Deals.
+If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.

 Best plug-in hybrid cars 2024